kai687/sphinxawesome-theme/docs/how-to/options.rst

    If you want to show initial results when the DocSearch modal opens

 `DOCSEARCH_PLACEHOLDER`
-   If you want to show a different placholder (default: "Search docs")
+   If you want to show a different placeholder (default: "Search docs")

 `DOCSEARCH_SEARCH_PARAMETERS`
    If you want to add `search parameter <https://www.algolia.com/doc/api-reference/search-api-parameters/>`_